-CAMP USA GecKo Gloves
+CAMP GeKo Alpine Gloves

-Specific features: Microfleece-lined goatskin, primaloft Synthetic insulation on the back of the palm, durable water resistant polyester, keeper strap, reinforced around the index finger and thumb
+Specific features: Microfleece-lined goatskin, Primaloft synthetic insulation on the back of the palm, durable water-resistant polyester, keeper strap, reinforced around the index finger and thumb

-Best Use: Ice climbing, mountaineering
+Best use: Ice climbing, mountaineering

 You can also count on keeping your hands warm, as the gloves have a Primaloft synthetic insulation that goes through the back of the palm, keeping your hands nice and warm.
 This is a great feature when you’re facing really low temperatures and need as much movement as you can get.

-Also, although not waterproof, they have durable water resistant polyester that helps repel light rain and snow, and helps you keep your hands dry and warm.
+Also, although not waterproof, they have durable water resistant polyester that helps repel light rain and snow and helps you keep your hands dry and warm.
 The keeper strap prevents you from losing them while changing gear.

 They are reinforced around the index finger and the thumb, to help you with the grip and help you conserve the gloves, making them very durable.

 - Flexible and allows a free range of movements